Shield Ranch Master Plan – Honor Award for Analysis and Planning

 Want to stretch your legs for a great cause?
 Come join us on Oct.
 6 for the Riverfront North Partnership’s Greenway 5K.
 We’re proud to sponsor a beautiful run along the Delaware River in Philadelphia.
 Proceeds will support maintenance and community events so that people and wildlife can continue to enjoy the parks and trails of Riverfront North.

 What does Biohabitats Chesapeake/Delaware Bays Bioregion office have in common with a jewelry center, a war memorial, and a brewing company?
-We’re all among the buildings you can visit on During Doors Open Baltimore on October 6.
+We’re all among the buildings you can visit during Doors Open Baltimore on October 6.
 Hosted by the Baltimore Architecture Foundation, in partnership with AIA Baltimore, this free, citywide celebration of Baltimore’s architecture and neighborhoods allows you to explore more than 60 buildings across the city.

 On October 8, Biohabitats senior ecologist Joe Berg will address attendees at the Mid-Atlantic chapter of the Society for Arboriculture’s annual meeting in Frederick, MD with a talk on the use of trees and vegetation in stream restoration and other uses of tree “waste.”